VermaPriya1985/Pet-Shelter-API/README.md

 <b> Pet-Shelter-API </b>

 <p>This application built in Express in Node.js and provide three RESTful JSON API endpoints includes GetAllPets, GetPet by ID, Add New Pet.
-Go to Command Prompt: <br/> Install npm – Node Package Manager <br/>
+<br/>Go to Command Prompt:
+<br/> Install npm – Node Package Manager
-Install Node.js    </p>
+<br/> Install Node.js
-Be sure to restart your command line terminal.
-Now you should be able to run npm and node: npm  --version node --version
+<br/> Be sure to restart your command line terminal.
+Now you should be able to run npm and node:
+<br/> npm  --version
+<br/> node --version
-Let’s start by initializing project: npm init
+<br/>Let’s start by initializing project: npm init
-Let’s just press “Enter” on every question to accept the defaults.
+<br/>Let’s just press “Enter” on every question to accept the defaults.
 This will create a file called package.json, which will include all of the project’s packages we need to run our API
-Let’s install Express with npm: npm install express body-parser morgan
+<br/>Let’s install Express with npm:
+<br/>npm install express body-parser morgan
-We also need to install body-parser and morgan so that Express can accept JSON and provide logging Let’s write some Javascript that will initialize and define our endpoints for GET, GET by ID and POST methods.
+<br/>We also need to install body-parser and morgan so that Express can accept JSON and provide logging
+<br/>Let’s write some Javascript that will initialize and define our endpoints for GET, GET by ID and POST methods.
-We will plan for our URL endpoint to look like this:
+<br/>We will plan for our URL endpoint to look like this:
-GET ALL http://www.ourapi.com/pets    This will get all pets GET     http://www.ourapi.com/pets/1    This will get pets information for pet 1 POST    http://www.ourapi.com/pets/add/new       This will create a new pet We can test our API  using the PostMan REST client
+<br/>GET ALL http://www.ourapi.com/pets    This will get all pets
+<br/>GET     http://www.ourapi.com/pets/1    This will get pets information for pet 1
+<br/>POST    http://www.ourapi.com/pets/add/new       This will create a new pet
+<br/>We can test our API  using the PostMan REST client